yxlin/ggdmc/README.md

 4 to 9 are separated from the latest version of the package.
 For these PDA-based models see my BRM paper and associated packages there.
-10 is a separate module, which has yet incorporated.
+10 is in a separate module, which has yet incorporated.
 See the LCA [tutorial](https://yxlin.github.io/cognitive-model/lca/) for its testing result, using MLE.

 For the details regarding PLBA types, please see [Holmes, Trueblood, and Heathcote (2016)](http://dx.doi.org/10.1016/j.cogpsych.2015.11.002)

+## Memory models
+11. 2-D/circular drift-diffusion model, type = "cddm"
+12. Prospective memory model, type = "norm" (see tutorial for more details)

 ## Further information
 One aim in designing _ggdmc_ is to read objects from DMC, so they share some similarities.
 They have however some differences.
-For example, in the latest version of ggdmc, the dimension of theta and phi arrays are 'npar x nchain x nmc'.
+For example, in the latest version of _ggdmc_, the dimension of theta and phi arrays are 'npar x nchain x nmc'.
 DMC uses 'nchain x npar x nmc'.
+To reduce the computation time for manipulating the matrices and arrays. we make this change.
-The dimension of the 'log_likelihoods' and 'summed_log_prior' matrices are 'nchain x nmc'.
-DMC uses 'nmc x nchain'.
+Therefore, the dimension of the 'log_likelihoods' and 'summed_log_prior' matrices are 'nchain x nmc'.
+DMC however uses 'nmc x nchain'.
 Remember to transpose them, if you want to operate objects back-and-forth.
+Currently we use the R functions, 'aperm' and 't', to do this matrix/array manipulation.
-Convenient functions, using 'aperm' and 't', for doing this will be added in the future version.
+Convenient functions for doing matrix/array manipulation shall be added in the future version.

 Please see my [tutorials site, Cognitive Model](https://yxlin.github.io/), for more examples.